canonical/mysql-k8s-operator/docs/tutorial/t-setup-environment.md

 ```
 *Note: if at any point you'd like to leave Multipass VM, enter `Ctrl+d` or type `exit`*.

-All the parts have been pre-installed inside VM already, like Microk8s and Juju (the file '/var/log/cloud-init.log' contains all low-level installation details).
-Juju uses models to isolate applications, let's add a new model for Charmed MySQL K8s application named ‘tutorial’:
+All the parts have been pre-installed inside VM already, like MicroK8s and Juju (the files '/var/log/cloud-init.log' and '/var/log/cloud-init-output.log' contain all low-level installation details).
+The Juju controller can work with different models; models host applications such as Charmed MySQL K8s.
+Set up a specific model for Charmed MySQL K8s named ‘tutorial’:
 ```shell
 juju add-model tutorial
 ```